COGSLLC/civicjournal-time/ROLLUP.md

 content_type = "ChildHashesAndNetPatches"   # store hashes and optional net patch
 ```

+When a parent level is configured with `NetPatches`, its child level must also
+produce patch information (`ChildHashesAndNetPatches` or `NetPatches`).
+Otherwise the rollup will fail.
+The built-in default sets both the week and
+month levels to `ChildHashesAndNetPatches` so the year level (which stores only
+`NetPatches`) can aggregate data without errors.

 ### Retention Policies

 Retention policies control how long data is kept at each level: